hashicorp/nomad/website/source/guides/operations/deployment-guide.html.md

 ```

 - [`server`](/docs/configuration/server.html#enabled) - Specifies if this agent should run in server mode.
 All other server options depend on this value being set.
-- [`bootstrap_expect`](/docs/configuration/server.html#bootstrap_expect) - The number of expected servers in the datacenter.
+- [`bootstrap_expect`](/docs/configuration/server.html#bootstrap_expect) - The number of expected servers in the cluster.
 Either this value should not be provided or the value must agree with other servers in the cluster.

 ### Client configuration